-In response to the CARES Act, we are acknowledging that the servicer must now suspend foreclosure-related activities in accordance with the requirements of the CARES Act, which provides: "Except with respect to a vacant or abandoned property, a servicer of a Federally backed mortgage loan may not initiate any judicial or non-judicial foreclosure process, move for a foreclosure judgment or order of sale, or execute a foreclosure-related eviction or foreclosure sale for not less than the 60-day period beginning on Mar.
-18, 2020."
+In response to the CARES Act, on Apr.
+8, 2020, we acknowledged that the servicer was required to suspend foreclosure-related

+We are extending the suspension of foreclosure-related activities through June 30, 2020.
+During the period of the extension, servicers may not, except with respect to a vacant or abandoned property, initiate any judicial or non-judicial foreclosure process, move for a foreclosure judgment or order of sale, or execute a foreclosure sale.
+This suspension does not apply to mortgage loans secured by properties that have been determined to be vacant or abandoned.

-Fannie Mae generally requires servicers to file motions for relief from the automatic stay in bankruptcy cases upon certain milestones.
-In light of the CARES Act and other impacts resulting from the COVID 19 National Emergency, Fannie Mae is temporarily relieving servicers of the obligation to meet these timelines.
-This temporary suspension shall be in effect for not less than the 60-day period beginning on Mar.
-18, 2020.
+We generally require servicers to file motions for relief from the automatic stay in bankruptcy cases upon certain milestones.
+In light of the CARES Act and other impacts resulting from the COVID 19 National Emergency, on Apr.
+8, 2020, we temporarily relieved servicers of the obligation to meet these timelines.
+We are continuing this temporary suspension.
 Servicers must continue to work with their bankruptcy counsel to determine the appropriate time to file such motions.